What is web traffic?

 Increasing web traffic to a site is a good thing but just as too much of anything is bad, too much web traffic directed to your site can slow down the server, hang or even completely shut it down.
 This is because as much more file requests are made on the server, it becomes unable to cope with them.

 This is the case when an intentional attack or a sudden burst of publicity accidentally floods a website with traffic and cause a web traffic overload.
-Such a surge in visitors in the second case (sometimes called a flash crowd or the Slashdot effect) may be caused by a sensational news item in the media, a quickly propagating email, or a link from a popular site.
-(Learn more about Slashdot effect and Flash crowd.)
+Such a surge in visitors in the second case (sometimes called a flash crowd or the Slashdot effect) may be caused by a sensational news item in the media.
+It may amso come from a quickly propagating email or a link from a popular site.

 Large scale web sites with numerous servers however do not experience this problem.